lewishenson/FluentCineworld/README.md

 The API uses the fluid builder pattern so the below examples can be combined.

+## Version 7.x
+FluentCineworld 7.x targets .NET 6 as .NET 5 has reached end of support.

+The API itself has changed slightly - `DateOnly` is now used where appropriate.

 ## Version 6.x
 FluentCineworld 6.x targets .NET 5 as it replaces .NET Standard.